andir/npins/README.md

 SUBCOMMANDS:
     add       Adds a new pin entry
-    help      Prints this message or the help of the given subcommand(s) init      Intializes the npins directory.
+    fetch     Query some release information and then print out the entry help      Prints this message or the help of the given subcommand(s) init      Intializes the npins directory.
 Running this multiple times will restore/upgrade the `default.nix` and never touch your pins.json